You can thrive in the gig economy

 On-demand apps and platforms that allow anyone to buy and sell services continue to proliferate.
 It is the future of the global marketplace—according to McKinsey, up to 162 million people in the US and Europe are employed in the gig economy.

-This article digs into the who, what, why and how of the gig economy, and how it allows a new wave of “solopreneurs” to thrive.
+This article digs into the benefits and drawbacks and how it allows a new wave of “solopreneurs” to thrive.

 Table of contents